 The processes and physical systems of most businesses have been enhanced over the decades by approaches such as TQM, BPR, KM, Agile etc. Over the years, attempts to enhance the environment for people have included initiatives such as employee benefit schemes, The Great Place to Work survey, a focus on individual well-being and increasingly the introduction of mental health ‘first aiders’.
 Although welcome enhancements, these types of initiatives are not enough.

 As a leader, you need to identify and attend to the principles of healthy organisational systems that are being violated – usually unintentionally.
 For example, who or what is being excluded?
 Who or what is being disrespected?
 Where is there an imbalance of exchange?

 By taking a systemic perspective and drawing on previously unused information from within the ‘organisational system’, you can attend to what is being overlooked and improve organisational health and ‘flow’.
 As a result, resistance to change will decline, team effectiveness will improve, decision making will be more efficient and improved business performance will result.

 If you are experiencing any of the symptoms mentioned above or you are facing any of the situations listed, get in touch to explore how we can help.

 Unlock the brilliance in your organisation!

-Please e-mail Mike Price to arrange an initial chat or a meeting to explore how we can work together.
+Please contact Mike Price to arrange an initial chat or a meeting to explore how we can work together.